——– IMPORTANT INFORMATION ——–

 Marc Bellon (LPTHE – Sorbonne Université), Marko Berghoff (Humboldt-Universität),Spencer Bloch (University of Chicago), Johannes Blümlein (DESY Zeuthen), Michael Borinsky (Nikhef), David Broadhurst (The Open University), Francis Brown (University of Oxford), Yvain Bruned (University of Edinburgh), Alain Connes (IHES & Collège de France), Kurusch Ebrahimi-Fard (NTNU Trondheim), Loïc Foissy (Université du Littoral Côte d’Opale), John Gracey (University of Liverpool), Martin Hairer (Imperial College London), Ralph Kaufmann (Purdue University), Thomas Krajewski (CPT Aix-Marseille), Dominique Manchon (CNRS & Université Clermont-Auvergne), Sylvie Paycha (Universität Potsdam), Olivier Schnetz (FAU Erlangen-Nürnberg), Matt Szczesny (Boston University), Walter van Suijlekom (Radboud Universiteit Nijmegen), Karen Vogtmann (University of Warwick).

-For more information and registration details, please visit the conference webpage.
+For more information, please visit the conference webpage.